benmccormick/benmccormick.github.io/pages/posts/staying-dry-with-marionette-behaviors.md

 - Atomic Object has a [nice writeup][atomic] on Marionette Behaviors, and a [followup on testing them][testingatomic].
 - Behaviors seem to make the most sense to people when given examples of how you might use them.
 One great open-source example is this [key-binding Behavior][keybind] that makes it easy for you to add keyboard shortcuts to a View

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out the rest of my [Marionette series][marionetteexplained].

 <div class="footnotes">
 <ol>